rachel-13/everest-coding-challenge/README.md

 3. There will also be a model `PackageInfo` that stores the package information from the user input and another model `PackageCost` that stores package costs.

-4. There will be a class `CostCalculator` that calculates the delivery cost given the base weight, weight and distance.
+4. There will be a class `CostManager` that calculates the delivery cost given the base weight, weight and distance.
 If discount is available, apply it.

 5. There will be a class `DiscountManager` that checks if discount is applicable, and if yes, return the discount amount.
 Otherwise return 0.
-This is a dependency of `CostCalculator`.

 6. All data to live in memory i.e. no caching into text file.